-As you can see from the chart above, the way your Poop looks and smells can tell you a lot about your health and potential problems.
-Photo via Daily Infographic
+As you can see from the chart above from Health Works My, the way your Poop looks and smells can tell you a lot about your health and potential problems.
+They have some great information on their site.

-This infographic chart on Diarrhea Remedies has some great suggestions including -:
+This infographic from Vital Home Remedies will also come in very handy and has some excellent suggestions including -:

 Apple Sauce, White Toast, Chamomile, Bananas to name a few.
 You should also take frequent, small sips of water or a rehydration drink and small bites of salty crackers.

-Learn how to cleanse your Colon with these helpful tips and tricks —> Read More Here
+Learn how to cleanse your Colon with these helpful tips here